 compensation for your work, except expense reimbursement for travel and

-** Under direction of the ALAC, the NomCom told potential ALAC
+3) How much time do you think you could actually devote to the work of the** Under direction of the ALAC, the NomCom told potential ALAC

 candidates that "approximately 7 hours per week is required" for ALAC

 members to fulfill their duties.
-Unless you think this has changed, it
+Unless you think this has changed,

-week, rather than asking an open-ended question.
+each week, rather than asking an open-ended question.

-4) In which (if any) of these activity sectors you think you have the
+4) In which (if any) of these activity sectors you think you have the** add "helping with the"

 required skills, and would like to be involved?

 a) Outreach and recruiting of new At-Large Structures

 your Region and possibly travel to a few events per year; will

 preparation and execution of Regional At Large** Does this give an accurate description of involvement in the policy